thm-msror/DSAI3202_Parallel_Lab1/README.md

 - The loop detection mechanism
 - The backtracking strategy
 - The performance metrics collected

+### Answer 1 (10 points)
+The explorer implements the right‑hand rule (also called wall‑following).
+At each step it:
+- Turns right and checks if it can move forward.
+- If blocked, goes straight.
+- If still blocked, turns left.
+- As a last resort, turns around (180°) and moves.

+By always “keeping its right hand on the wall,” it will eventually traverse every corridor in a simply‑connected maze and reach the exit.

+In the code, explorer.py, the `solve()` method implements the right‑hand rule by repeatedly calling `turn_right()`, testing `can_move_forward()`, then falling back to straight, left, or a 180° turn if necessary.
+To detect loops it keeps the last three positions in `self.move_history` and `is_stuck()` returns true when they’re identical.
+In that case it calls `backtrack()`, which builds a short path back to the last junction (using `find_backtrack_path()` and `count_available_choices()`), pops positions off `self.backtrack_path`, and moves there before resuming the wall‑following logic.
+Throughout, it records every move in `self.moves`, timestamps `self.start_time/self.end_time`, and increments `self.backtrack_count`.
+At the end it calls `print_statistics()`, which reports total time, total moves, number of backtracks, and average moves per second.
+If visualize=True, each move also triggers `draw_state()`, which renders the maze and explorer via Pygame (and in the Jupyter demo via visualize_maze or JupyterExplorer), whereas with visualize=False it runs headless and simply returns the raw metrics.

+In `maze_visualization.py`, the demo shows performance analysis of the automated explorer on different maze types with and without visulization, without visulization it returns the raw metrics therefore the `total_time_taken` is `0.0 seconds` and with visulization it returns `total_time_taken` greater than 0.0 seconds due to the rendering overhead.
+The performance metrics collected and displayed after an explorer has solved one maze are:
+1. Total time taken: Shows how long the explorer takes to solve the maze, wall-clock duration from start_time = time.time to end_time = time.time.
+2. Total moves made: The length of self.moves—i.e. every single step the explorer actually took in the maze.
+This tells you how long the path was.
+3. Number of backtrack operations: The value of self.backtrack_count, incremented each time backtrack() successfully moves the explorer back to a junction.
+A high count indicates many dead‑ends or loops were encountered.
+4. Average moves per second: Computed as len(self.moves) / time_taken.
+This combines path length and speed into one efficiency metric: higher means the solver covered more ground faster (or did less rendering).

+Together, these four give you a complete picture of how long the solver ran, how far it traveled, how often sit got stuck and had to reverse, and how efficiently it moved through the maze.
+---

 ### Question 2 (30 points)
 Modify the main program to run multiple maze explorers simultaneously.
 This is because we want to find the best route out of the maze.
 Your solution should: